Bicycle and motorcycle dynamics: Eigenvalues

 Between these last two speeds, if they both exist, is a range of forward speeds at which the particular bike design is self-stable.
 In the case of the bike whose eigenvalues are shown here, the self-stable range is 5.3–8.0 m/s (12–18 mph).
 The fourth eigenvalue, which is usually stable (very negative), represents the castoring behavior of the front wheel, as it tends to turn towards the direction in which the bike is traveling.
 Note that this idealized model does not exhibit the wobble or shimmy and rear wobble instabilities described above.
 They are seen in models that incorporate tire interaction with the ground or other degrees of freedom.

 Experimentation with real bikes has so far confirmed the weave mode predicted by the eigenvalues.
 It was found that tire slip and frame flex are not important for the lateral dynamics of the bicycle in the speed range up to 6 m/s.
-The idealized bike model used to calculate the eigenvalues shown here does not incorporate any of the torques that real tires can generate, and so tire interaction with the pavement cannot prevent the capsize mode from becoming unstable at high speeds, as Wilson and Cossalter suggest happens in the real world.